nucypher/nucypher/docs/source/index.rst

 4. Bob, a data recipient, obtains the encrypted data from the storage layer and sends an access request to the NuCypher network.
 If the policy is satisfied, the data is re-encrypted to his public key and he can decrypt it with his private key.

+5. Ursulas earn fees and token rewards for availability and performing re-encryption operations.

 More detailed information: